Pressure Cooker Turkey Stock

 1 yellow onion, skin on, sliced in half

 1 bay leaf

-1. Combine all the ingredients in the pressure cooker.
+1. Combine all the ingredients in a pressure cooker.

-2. Top with water all the way to the fill line (about 2 litres).
+2. Top with water all the way to the fill line (about 2 liters).
 Lock pressure cooker lid, set valve to pressure, and set to pressure cook for 1 hour.

 3. Once done, strain the ingredients and use the stock for cooking grains, sauces, or soups.